achrafouajid/collab-space/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Express.js team for the excellent web framework
-- Prisma team for the amazing database toolkit
-- React team for the powerful UI library
-- All the open-source contributors who made this possible

 ## 📞 Support

 If you have any questions or need help with setup, please open an issue in the GitHub repository.